civo/terraform-provider-civo/docs/resources/instance.md

 - `size` (String) The name of the size, from the current list, e.g. g3.xsmall
 - `sshkey_id` (String) The ID of an already uploaded SSH public key to use for login to the default user (optional; if one isn't provided a random password will be set and returned in the initial_password field)
 - `tags` (Set of String) An optional list of tags, represented as a key, value pair
-- `template` (String, Deprecated) The ID for the template to use to build the instance
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only